liqotech/liqo/docs/installation/install.md

 The main control plane flags include:

-* `--cluster-name`: configures a **name identifying the cluster** in Liqo.
+* `--cluster-id`: configures a **name identifying the cluster** in Liqo.
-This name is propagated to remote clusters during the peering process, and used to identify the corresponding virtual nodes and the Liqo resources used in the peering process.
-Additionally, the cluster name is used as part of the suffix to ensure namespace names uniqueness during the offloading process.
+This id is propagated to remote clusters during the peering process, and used to identify the corresponding virtual nodes and the Liqo resources used in the peering process.
+Additionally, the cluster id is used as part of the suffix to ensure namespace names uniqueness during the offloading process.
 In case a cluster name is not specified, it is defaulted to that of the cluster in the cloud provider, if any, or it is automatically generated.
 * `--cluster-labels`: a set of **labels** (i.e., key/value pairs) **identifying the cluster in Liqo** (e.g., geographical region, Kubernetes distribution, cloud provider, ...) and automatically propagated during the peering process to the corresponding virtual nodes.
 These labels can be used later to **restrict workload offloading to a subset of clusters**, as detailed in the [namespace offloading usage section](/usage/namespace-offloading).
 * `--sharing-percentage`: the maximum percentage of available **cluster resources** that could be shared with remote clusters.
 This is the Liqo's default behavior, which can be changed by deploying a custom [resource plugin](https://github.com/liqotech/liqo-resource-plugins).